 The charts below shows the spectral power distributions for each of the 10 LEDs at their maximum intensity setting (left) and the 10 coordinates in CIE chromaticity space (right).
 The data for these plots were obtained using the STLAB’s on-board spectrometer.
 Spectrums are defined by passing a list of 10 values—one for each LED channel—between 0 and 4095 (12-bit resolution depth), corresponding to the maximum and minimum input.

 The STLAB’s default mode of operation is synchronous, meaning it acknowledges receipt of all the commands sent by the LIGHT HUB before it accepts a new instruction.
 This enables “collisions” between messages to be detected and corrected.
-According to the manual, typical response times of this operation mode are approximately 250 ms. My own measurements using the python requests library suggest an average time of 180 – 220 ms (depending on the command being processed), but on rarer and seemingly random occasions it can be as high as 5 s.
+According to the manual, typical response times of this operation mode are approximately 250 ms. My own (J.M.) measurements using the python requests library suggest an average time of 180 – 220 ms (depending on the command being processed), but on rarer and seemingly random occasions it can be as high as 5 s.
 Most of the commands in the STLAB are programmed to work in synchronous mode.

 The device can also operate in an asynchronous mode which permits real-time streaming of light spectra at approximately 1 spectrum every 10 ms. We leverage this mode of operation to attain maximum control over the temporal characteristics of our light stimuli.
 This mode requires the creation of dynamic sequence files (basically json files) which specify the spectrum to be played at each time point.
 The stlab.py module contains a set of tools for creating video files.